-Legend: egend: not suitable visuitable Denomination Species Suitability Comments Café des Sports - ✓ In this proposal, the word 'Sports' clearly refers to the physical activity and 'Café des sports' is a very common name of French cafés.
+- Legend: × not suitable ✓ suitable Denomination Species Suitability Comments Café des Sports - ✓ In this proposal, the word 'Sports' clearly refers to the physical activity and 'Café des sports' is a very common name of French cafés.
 The denomination is suitable.
-Fleur Jansen - ~ In this case, the word 'Fleur' refers to the first name and is suitable in this context.
-Fruitcocktail - ~ The denomination refers to the mixture of pieces of different kinds of fruit and is suitable Flowerdale - ~ The denomination refers to the Flowerdale falls in Scotland and is suitable as a variety denomination.
-Bloemendaal - ~ Bloemendaal is a town in the Netherlands and is suitable as a variety denomination.
-Flower Agaricus L. ~ The word 'flower' is not relevant for mushrooms.
-Radpetals Rosa L. × The denomination consists of the word 'petals' which is a technical term that is used to describe the floral structure of many angiosperms.
-The term cannot be part of the variety denomination of a rose variety.
-Zea mays L. ~ The word "Petals" is not a relevant technical term for this species as maize does not possess petals.
-Roototal Tomato rootstock × The technical term 'Rootstock' is clearly recognisable in the denomination Triticum aestivum L. √ Rootstock is not relevant for Triticum aestivum L. Silver Sport Narcissus L. × The word Sport is a relevant technical term for a daffodil
+Fleur Jansen - ✓ In this case, the word 'Fleur' refers to the first name and is suitable in this context.
+Fruitcocktail - ✓ The denomination refers to the mixture of pieces of different kinds of fruit and is suitable Flowerdale - ✓ The denomination makes reference to the Flowerdale falls in Scotland and is suitable as a variety denomination.
+Bloemendaal - ✓ Bloemendaal is a town in the Netherlands and is suitable as a variety denomination.
+Flower Agaricus L. ✓ The word 'flower' is not relevant for mushrooms Cobgold Zea mays L. The denomination consists of the word 'cob' which is another word for 'ears' for maize and cannot be part of a variety denomination of that species.
+Rosa L. ✓ The word "cob" is not relevant for a rose Roototal Tomato rootstock The technical term 'Rootstock' is clearly recognisable in the denomination Triticum aestivum L. √ Rootstock is not relevant for Triticum aestivum L. Silver Sport Narcissus L. The word Sport is a relevant technical term for a daffodil Lolium perenne L ✓ The word Sport is not a relevant term for Lolium perenne as it is not an usual method to look for mutants in raygrass fields

-Legend: × not suitable ✓ suitable

-Denomination Species Suitability Comments

-Lolium perenne L. √ The word Sport is not a relevant term for Lolium perenne as it is not a usual method to look for mutants in raygrass fields